blakpela00dok/https-github.com-iperov-DeepFaceLab/doc/doc_sort_tool.md

 `hue`

-`black` Places images which contains black area at end of folder.
+`black` places images which contains black area at end of folder.
 Useful to get rid of src faces which cutted by screen.

 `final` sorts by yaw, blur, and hist, and leaves best 1500-1700 images.

-Best practice for gather src faceset from tens of thousands images:
+### **Extraction Workflow**

+Extraction is rarely perfect and a final pass by human eyes is typically required.
+This is the best way to remove unmatched or misaligned faces quickly.
+The sort tool included in the project greatly reduces the time and effort required to clean large sets.
+Like pictures will be grouped together and false positives can be quickly be identified.

+Suggested sort workflow for gathering cleaning face sets from very large image pools:

-1) `black` -> then delete faces cutted by black area at end of folder
+1) `black` -> then delete faces with black edges at end of folder
-2) `blur` -> then delete blurred faces at end of folder
+2) `blur` -> then delete blurred faces at end of folder, use your judgement
-3) `hist` -> then delete groups of similar unwanted faces and leave only target face
+3) `hist` -> then delete groups of mismatched faces, leaving only target face
-4) `final` -> then delete faces occluded by obstructions
+4) `final` -> then delete faces blocked by obstructions (hands, hair, etc)

-Best practice for dst faces:
+Suggested sort workflow for preparing and cleaning face sets from very large image pools:

-1) delete first unsorted aligned groups of images what you can to delete.
-Dont touch target face mixed with others.
+1) Manually delete unsorted aligned groups of images what you can to delete, ignore instances of your target face for now.
-2) `hist` -> then delete groups of similar and leave only target face
+2) `hist` -> then delete groups of mismatched faces, leaving only target face.